Song-Joo-Young/MobileNetV1-Optimization-for-CIFAR10/README.md

 MobileNetV1, known for its efficiency and portability, is a popular choice for mobile and edge computing.
 However, when dealing with specific datasets like CIFAR10, there's room for optimization to achieve better accuracy and efficiency.
 This project focuses on fine-tuning and optimizing MobileNetV1 specifically for the CIFAR10 dataset, which consists of 60,000 32x32 color images in 10 classes.

 ### Modifications and Optimizations

-#### Architecture Adjustments
+* Architecture Adjustments
   * Limited the channel depth to a maximum of 256, but compensated by stacking more blocks to create a deeper network architecture.
   * Added residual connections to each block to mitigate the gradient vanishing problem, allowing for significantly deeper layers.

-#### Hyperparameter Tuning
+* Hyperparameter Tuning
+  * Conducted experiments with various training batch sizes and selected the most effective size.
+The highest accuracy was achieved with a training batch size of 500.
   * The most significant change was the use of a learning rate scheduler.
 The following scheduler was implemented: `scheduler = torch.optim.lr_scheduler.LambdaLR(optimizer, lr_lambda=lambda epoch: 0.94 ** epoch)`.

-#### Data Augmentation Techniques
+*Data Augmentation Techniques
   * Implemented mixup data augmentation.
 Mixup trains the model on convex combinations of pairs of examples and their labels, improving the model's generalization by encouraging linear behavior in-between training examples.

-#### Regularization Strategies
+* Regularization Strategies
   * Introduced Dropout with a rate of 0.5 towards the end of the model to prevent overfitting.
   * Applied He initialization for weight initialization, which is particularly effective for networks with ReLU activations by maintaining a variance of 2/n for input units.

 ### Experiment Settings